Chilipp/djac-app/POSTINSTALL.md

-This app is requires a superadmin account created at the first run.
+This app is requires a superadmin account created at first run.